 I also went to see the imperial apartments, and an exhibit on Empress Elisabeth.
 She needed prozac badly.
 Or maybe ECT.

-The Ephesus Museum is also known as the Museum of Austrian Plunder.
+The Ephesus Museum could also be known as the Museum of Austrian Plunder.
 Sadly, some works are incomplete, but the good news is their complementary fragments are located in the Museum of British Plunder.
 If we could ever get the two together, we might be able to restore some incredible ancient art.
 Personal commentary: there is something just wrong about being in Vienna and looking at Turkish artifacts.
 I’m sure the Turks would agree with me. (on the other hand, there is the victor/spoils argument) Oh well…

 From there I stopped in the museum of musical instruments.
 I fully intended to be underwhelmed.
 I expected to look at instrument after instrument thinking “yup, never seen that before ….
 Wish I could hear it.”
 As it turns out we had use of a free audio guide, and for many instruments we could in fact hear recordings of them playing music.
 It was enchanting, walking through the old palace, center of so much elegance, and hearing the music of the era.
 This was singular moment, when time splits open and you are whisked away to another age.
 There is a mystic nature to music that is highly evocative of certain times and places for me, and this was such an instance.
 I could suddenly envision Vienna at its peak, musicians experimenting with new instruments, forms, and sounds, throwing innumerable sonorous ideas at the wall hoping one would stick.
 The music restored, ever so briefly, life to the palace, and the result was overwhelming.